Huntysaurus/art-gallery/README.md

 ```
 $ rails db:seed
 ```
 *note*: without any gallery data, a user will not have the ability to create content(pieces).
-The seeds.rb file can be altered to contain different data if the user chooses, but it is impossible to create galleries from within the client.
+The seeds.rb file can be altered to contain different data if the user chooses, but it is impossible to create galleries from within the client's front-end UI.

 ### link to heroku version: https://art-gallery-1.herokuapp.com/